Targhib49/task-dom-api/README.md

 ---
 A. Description
 -
 rymib20.netlify.com (Rate your Movie by Impactbyte 2020) is a website to rate your favorite movies.
 Mark your favorite movies and give them a review.
 You can also see what the other user think about your favorite movies.
-We will start by only 100 hand-picked best movies, but fret not as we will continue to upgrade our list in the future
+We will start by only 100 hand-picked best movies, but fret not as we will continue to upgrade our list in the future.
+(Update 4/11/2020: because of the key's limit from our API sources, we'll limit our movies selection to 40 movies.
+We hope your support for your best movie review system in the future)

 B. Features
 -